Differentiability and Poincar\'e-type inequalities in metric measure spaces: Non-homogeneous Poincar e inequalities

 This, along with \eqref{e:funct-PI-2} finishes the proof.
 In the statement of \eqref{e:true-PI}, we have relabeled $\lambda_i + 1$ as $\lambda_i$. \end{proof}

 This behaviour is exactly our notion of an asymptotic non-homogeneous Poincar\'e inequality.

-\begin{definition} We say that a pointwise doubling metric measure space $(X,d,\mu)$ supports an asymptotic non-homogeneous Poincar\'e inequality (or that $X$ is an asymptotic NPI space for short) if it satisfies the conclusion of Theorem \ref{t:true-PI}. \end{definition}
+\begin{definition} Let $(X,d,\mu)$ be a metric measure space for which porous sets are null.
+We then say that $X$ supports an asymptotic non-homogeneous Poincar\'e inequality (or that $X$ is an asymptotic NPI space for short) if it satisfies the conclusion of Theorem \ref{t:true-PI}. \end{definition}

+Recall that, it follows from \cite{porosityandmeasures}, that metric measure spaces in which porous sets are null are automatically pointwise doubling.

 \begin{remark} It may seem strange that, in the definition of an asymptotic NPI, we must restrict to 1-Lipschitz functions.
 This is a side effect of the fact that, to do analysis on Lipschitz functions on possibly disconnected spaces, we need some bound on how the function can fluctuate across gaps.
 By setting the Lipschitz constant to be 1, we know then that the function can fluctuate at a rate of at most 1 across any gaps.
 These upper bound estimates are crucially used in the definition of asymptotic NPI and so 1 is ``baked'' into some of the terms in the inequality (specifically, the notion of *-upper gradient).
 One could of course choose any arbitrarily Lipschitz constant $L \geq 1$ to bound the fluctuation, but this would then change the corresponding terms and so the inequality would need to be rewritten to account for this. \end{remark}